-Topics Com- plet- ed/fulfill ed All mechanical function control elements were explained and their function demonstrated.
+Topics Completed/ fulfilled All mechanical function control elements were explained and their function demonstrated.
 Use of the brakes was demonstrated and then performed by the user themselves and/or their assistant.
 Attention was drawn to the fact that it is a parking brake and not a service brake (except for drum brakes).
 Backrest angle adjustment and other backrest adjustment options were demonstrated and then tested by the user themselves and/or their assistant.
 The possible adjustments of the seating system were demonstrated and then tested by the user themselves and/or their assistant.
 Fitting and removing the clothing guard was demonstrated and then tested by the user themselves and/or their assistant.
 How the push handles are used and adjusted was demonstrated and then tested by the user themselves and/or their assistant.
 How the footrests work was demonstrated and then tested by the user themselves and/or their assistant.
 Use of the anti-tipping supports was demonstrated and then performed by the user themselves and/or their assistant.
 Removal and installation of the drive wheels and the caster forks (with quick-release axles) was demonstrated and then tested by the user themselves and/or their assistant.
-Adaptation of the wheelbase extension on the product - if available - was demonstrated and then performed by the user themselves and/or their assistant.
-Repositioning the drive wheels from the standard position to the wheelbase extension sockets - if available - was demonstrated and then performed by the user themselves and/or their assistant.
+Repositioning the drive wheels from the standard position to the wheelbase extension sockets/extended wheel plate - if available - was demonstrated and then performed by the user themselves and/or their assistant.
 Test drive: Overcoming obstacles with the product, e.g. a kerb Test drive: Driving forwards and backwards on level ground and also up and down hills in the direction of travel, including slaloming around some obstacles Test: Operating the anti-tipping supports in front of an obstacle Information for care, cleaning and maintenance of the product (including quick release axles) have been provided and understood by the user and/or assistant.
 Information on the wheels with regard to inflation pressure and tread depth and checking the quick release axles have been provided and understood by the user and/or assistant.
 Information on regular checks of the brakes, anti-tipping supports and the seating and back system have been provided and understood by the user and/or assistant.
 The content of the usage instructions from PRO ACTIV and the other component manufacturers (if available) were completely worked through based on the product training and were understood by the user and/or the assistant.